chrisaga/hk-pandoc-filters/inline-diagram/README.md

 I understand it's complicated to build a stable solution for both Windows and Linux (and others), but *why on earth should I struggle with an image conversion when rendering PDF files ?*

 * PDF files are rendered via LaTeX which is used to render the Ti*k*Z images.
 Why not properly embed the Ti*k*Z code in the LaTeX document ?
 * PlantUML and GraphViz can output PDF images suitable for processing with `pdflatex`.
-Better then, They can output Ti*k*Z code whit put us back to the previous case.
+Better then, They can output Ti*k*Z code whitch put us back to the previous case.
 * Python can output PDF images with the proper call to `plt.savefig`
 * A quick search on [Asymptote documentation](https://asymptote.sourceforge.io/doc/LaTeX-usage.html) shows that it seems to live pretty well with LaTeX and allows ebedding code in LaTeX too.